rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 - Open addressing with double hashing (Python & Ruby) and chaining (Java, Scala, Go) were represented about equally
 - No "exotic" implementations like cuckoo hashing, etc in the surveyed languages although most implementations included varying degrees of optimizations that complicated the code significantly.
 - All languages attempt to add entropy to the hash code by mixing the lower and higher order bits at some point in the process.
 Interestingly, all the languages featured contained a primitive type with a low-entropy hash function that lead to this being a necessity.
-- All grow by 2x.
+- All grow by at least 2x.
 Most guarantee that the size is always a power of 2.

 On to the details: